ehrpg/qstar/docs/crisis.md

 If an Attack is successful, damage can be dealt to the target.

 You deal your used weapon's damage, but receive extra damage from the Attack roll.
-The amount of [Extras](/character/skill#extras) is the amount of extra damage you deal.
+The amount of [Extras](/character/skill#extras) on the attack roll is the amount of extra damage you deal.

-If your damage would be reduced to 0 or lower because of defenses, such as armor, parrying, or dodging you still deal 1 non-lethal damage to the target.
+If your damage would be reduced to 0 or lower because of defenses, such as damage reduction or dodging, you still deal 1 non-lethal damage to the target.
 Status Effects are not applied in this case.

 !!! summary "Dealing Damage"